The Beginner’s Guide to Different Kinds of Concentrates

 Shop at a licensed dispensary

 Always choose a licensed dispensary to ensure you’re buying high-quality, safe, lab-tested products.
-Under New Jersey state law, licensed dispensaries can only carry cannabis products that meet stringent safety standards, so you can rest assured that labeling is accurate and every product on the shelf has passed third-party testing.
-Unlicensed retailers are not beholden to these standards, so make sure you choose a dispensary like Boone Town Provisions, which puts consumer safety and quality cannabis products at the heart of its operations.
+Under New Jersey state law, licensed dispensaries can only carry cannabis products that meet stringent safety standards, so you can rest assured that products on the shelf have passed third-party testing and that their labeling is accurate.
+Unlicensed retailers are not beholden to these standards, so choose a licensed dispensary like Boone Town Provisions, which puts consumer safety and quality cannabis products at the heart of its operations.

 Mind concentrate purchase limits